Signed in as:

 I don’t regret my past — it has shaped my capacity for empathy, emotional depth, and understanding.
 It allows me to genuinely connect with those going through similar struggles.
 The therapeutic modalities I use are the same ones that helped me in my own journey, because I believe in offering approaches that truly support meaningful change (while also recognising that my approach may not be the right fit for everyone).

 I’m not a perfect, clinical robot — I’m a human being who continues doing my own inner work.
+I like to practice what I preach and deeply believe in the quote "We can only meet others as deep as we've met ourselves."
 We all carry unhealed parts of ourselves; the difference is whether we are willing to acknowledge them and grow.

 Light the Way Counselling grew from a desire to offer the kind of support I once needed myself — a place where people can explore their inner world honestly and safely, without judgement.
 I’m deeply passionate about helping people develop awareness, because when individuals heal and become more conscious, it doesn’t just change their life — it changes their relationships, families, and the wider world around them.